trufflesuite/trufflesuite.com/src/docs/ganache/index.md

 [Ganache](/ganache) is a personal blockchain for rapid Ethereum and Corda distributed application development.
 You can use Ganache across the entire development cycle; enabling you to develop, deploy, and test your dApps in a safe and deterministic environment.

 Ganache comes in two flavors: a UI and CLI.
-Ganache UI is a desktop application supporting both Ethereum and Corda technology.
+Ganache UI is a desktop application supporting Ethereum and Filecoin technology.
 Our more robust command-line tool, [ganache](https://github.com/trufflesuite/ganache), is available for Ethereum development.
 It offers:

 * `console.log` in Solidity
 * Zero-config Mainnet and testnet forking